 We'd like to hear from you.

-We’ve had a presence in Wisconsin for more than 65 years.
+Enbridge has proudly operated in Wisconsin for more than 70 years.

 Since 1949, Enbridge’s employees and contractors have lived and worked in communities throughout Wisconsin as colleagues, neighbors, and friends.

-Being a good neighbor is a top priority for us, and we work hard to live up to that “good neighbor” status in a variety of ways – economically, socially, and culturally.
+Being a good neighbor and community steward is a top priority for us.
+We work hard to live up to that “good neighbor” status in a variety of ways—economically, socially, and culturally.
 As a company, and as individuals who live and work in communities across Wisconsin, we want to make our communities safer, healthier, smarter, greener, more enriching, and more inspiring.

 And through our public awareness programs, we engage in an open dialogue with our neighbors in the communities near our projects and operations, providing pipeline safety information to the people who live and work along our pipeline routes.

-Enbridge has been part of Wisconsin’s economic and social fabric for more than 65 years.
-With more than 350 employees and contractors across the state, we plan on being part of it for many more.
+Enbridge has been part of Wisconsin’s economic and social fabric for 70 years.
+With about 320 employees and contractors who live and work across the state, we plan on being part of that fabric for years to come.